Ant-C-tech/kottans-frontend/README.md

 ### Browser Rendering Optimization - Udacity course

-- One thing that was new to me: I have never heard before about "will-change" CSS property and it looks like using it is very good idea improve performance of the app.
+- *One thing that was new to me*: I have never heard before about "will-change" CSS property and it looks like using it is very good idea improve performance of the app.
 I watched many ru-chanels about creating of simple web pages like landings or so, but nobody didn't even mention about it.
-- One thing that surprised me: I couldn't suggest that using BEM methodology may improve web page performance that much that we would see it.
+- *One thing that surprised me*: I couldn't suggest that using BEM methodology may improve web page performance that much that we would see it.
-- One thing I intend to use in the future: Dev Tools doesn't not stop  surprise me.
+- *One thing I intend to use in the future*: Dev Tools doesn't not stop  surprise me.
 How many cool features it has!
 Unfortunately, professors in course use some old version of Chrome, so I have to find some newer material about it.
 Cool, that now I know what I need to find.
 And of course I need to know more about requestAnimationFrame() method.

 <details><summary>My results</summary>
 <p>